tachiyomiorg/website/website/src/docs/faq/extensions.md

 ### What are scanlator sources?

-Manga that are not officially licensed are translated by scanlators, who either publish on their websites or **MangaDex**.
+Series that are not officially licensed are translated by scanlators, who either publish on their websites or **MangaDex**.
-This practice contrasts with official sources like **MANGA Plus By SHUEISHA** or **VIZ Shonen Jump**, which host officially licensed and translated manga.
+This practice contrasts with official sources like **MANGA Plus By SHUEISHA** or **VIZ Shonen Jump**, which host officially licensed and translated series.

 Learn more about scanlation in this **Wikipedia** [**article**](https://en.wikipedia.org/wiki/Scanlation).